Fresh Alaskan King Crab

 -FRESH COOKED ALASKAN RED KING CRAB-

-The very first delivery of the 2018 Alaska Red King Crab Fishery will be at the dock mid-October.
+The only delivery of the Alaska Red King Crab Fishery will be at the dock mid-October.
 Fresh, never frozen will be delivered to our door.

 Supplies are limited-Call the restaurants to check on daily availability